-So far, the charity has raised over £25 Million, which not only helps care for newborns and poorly children, but also funds critical research and aids in running creative play programmes for those in hospital.
+The charity not only helps care for newborns and poorly children, but also funds critical research and aids in running creative play programmes for those in hospital.

 PEEK was first founded in 2000, and offers creative learning and volunteering opportunities for children and young people in over 30 communities around the city.
 The organisation provides wonderful free-of-charge play, meaning every child can have fun and learn no matter what their family's financial circumstances are.